Socialist-oriented market economy

 The Government of Vietnam is under the absolute leadership of the Communist Party of Vietnam, which established the country as a nominal socialist state.

 The socialist-oriented market economy (Kinh tế thị trường định hướng xã hội chủ nghĩa) is the official title given to the current economic system in Vietnam by the ruling Communist Party.
-It is described as a multi-sectoral market economy where the state sector plays the decisive role in directing economic development, with the eventual long-term goal of developing socialism.
+It is described as a multi-sectoral market economy where the state sector plays the decisive role in directing economic development, with the eventual long-term goal of developing communism.

 The socialist-oriented market economy is a product of the Đổi Mới (innovation) economic reforms process which led to the replacement of the centrally planned economy with a market-based mixed economy based on the predominance of state-owned industry.
 These reforms were undertaken to allow Vietnam to integrate with the global economy.
 The term "socialist-oriented" is used to highlight the fact that Vietnam has not yet achieved socialism and is in the process of building the basis for a future socialist system.
 The economic model is similar to the socialist market economy employed in China.